Spots

 What causes spots?

 Most people experience spots in their teens, anywhere from the face, to the neck, back or chest, but many are affected in their twenties too.
+Like other skin conditions, it can also run in families.

-How to prevent spots
+How to stop getting spots

-If you’ve got severe acne, it’s mainly just very bad luck and you’ll be looking more at treatments rather than prevention.
+If you’ve got severe acne, it’s mainly just very bad luck and you’ll be looking more at acne treatments rather than prevention.
 However, if you just want to combat the odd one-off spot explosion – there are some things you can try.

 • Try not to touch your face too much, as this will increase oil production.